 When will the CJRS end?

-This will run for three months from August through to the end of October.
+The revised form of CJRS will run for three months from August through to 31 October.
 Employers will be asked to pay a percentage towards the salaries of their furloughed staff.
-The employer payments will substitute the contribution the government is currently making, ensuring that staff continue to receive 80% of their salary, up to £2,500 a month.
-We understand that more specific details regarding the implementation of this will available by the end of May.
+The employer payments will substitute the contribution the government is currently making, ensuring that staff continue to receive 80% of their salary, up to a total cap of £2,500 a month.

 Can employers rotate their employees who are placed on furlough leave?

-The guidance states that employees can be furloughed multiple times, but that each separate furlough period must be for at least 21 calendar days
+The guidance states that employees can be furloughed multiple times.
+Until 1 July employees must be furloughed for a minimum period of 21 calendar days.

-Employers do not have to furlough all of their employees and it therefore appears that employers can rotate the employees that they place on furlough leave on a 3-weekly basis.
+Employers do not have to furlough all of their employees and they can therefore rotate the employees that they place on furlough leave on a 3-weekly basis up to 1 July, and in shorter cycles after 1 July.

 Can foreign nationals be furloughed?